Research in French Studies

 Modern and Contemporary French history and politics

-- French party politics; especially the Gaullist Party, French governement Professor Andrew Knapp, Cultures of War and Conflict: Professor Hilary Footitt
+- Cultures of War and Conflict, Professor Hilary Footitt

-- History of children's literature and publishing, women's writing, the culture and religious history of modern France Dr Sophie Heywood
+- History of children's literature and publishing, women's writing, the cultural and religious history of modern France, Dr Sophie Heywood.

 Modern French and Francophone literature and culture

-- Twentieth-century and contemporary French and Francophone literature, Women's writing, feminist and postcolonial theory Dr Julia Waters
+- Twentieth-century and contemporary French and Francophone literature, Women's writing, feminist and postcolonial theory, Professor Julia Waters

-Professor Hilary Footitt's AHRC 'Languages at War' project was partnered with Southampton University and the Imperial War Museum, London, and had MoD representation on its Advisory Group.
-The current AHRC 'Languages and International NGOs' Network has the International Association of Conference Interpreters (AIIC) as a partner, and includes representatives from the International Red Cross, and the International Rescue Committee.
+Professor Hilary Footitt's current AHRC-funded project 'Languages and International NGOS' network has the International Association of Conference Interpreters (AIIC) as a partner, and includes representatives from the International Red Cross, and the International Rescue Committee.
 She is co-editor of the new 'Languages at War' book series (Palgrave Macmillan).

-Professor Françoise Le Saux is involved in a collaborative project with Professor Denis Hüe and Dr Françoise Laurent of the Université Blaise Pascal in Clermont-Ferrand, on Wace's hagiographical poems.
-She is also part of an international research team on the Brut tradition, based in France, and led by Hélène Tetrel, with European funding.
+Professor Francoise Le Saux is involved in a collaborative editing project with Professor Denis Hüe and Dr Françoise Laurent of the Université Blaise Pascal in Clermont-Ferrand, on Wace's hagiographical poems.